biddyweb/android-rcs-ims-stack/trunk/core/README.txt

 See Opensource issue details at http://code.google.com/p/android-rcs-ims-stack/issues/list

 V2.5.16
+- Issue 211		Stack: Provisioning : some parameters are not reloaded on Service restart but on Application Kill/Start
 - Issue 204		Stack: INVITE RESTART is not blackbird compliant
 - Issue 207		Stack: Bad SDP response in case of S&F callflow
 - Issue 208		Stack: Remove superfluous Byte-Range header in MSRP response